lukewhitehouse/groot/readme.md

 # Groot
 The root of all projects.

-Groot is a class-based CSS Grid system derived from the amazing work Nicolas Gallagher produced with [Griddle](https://github.com/necolas/griddle).
+Groot is a class-based declarative CSS Grid system, originally derived from the amazing work Nicolas Gallagher produced with [Griddle](https://github.com/necolas/griddle).
 I've been using Griddle for many years professionally and whilst I love the overall package, its not perfect and could do with a upgrade.
 I've started Groot with the intention of being that.

 Groot prides itself on the following:

-- Flexibility: Complete control to fit it into your own workflow or framework.
+- **Flexibility**: Complete control to fit it into your own workflow or framework.
-- Modular: Defaults to a BEM structured Grid System and keeps the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) in mind at all times.
+- **Modular**: Defaults to a BEM structured Grid System and keeps the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) in mind at all times.
-- Configurable: Ability to change any class names, gutter sizes or alignment declarations to your hearts desire.
+- **Configurable**: Ability to change any class names, gutter sizes or alignment declarations to your hearts desire.
+Prefer SMACSS or <insert-methodogoly-here>?
+Don't sweat it.
-- Lightweight: With its opt-in columns, you're looking at around 5kb minified and gzipped
+- **Lightweight**: With its opt-in columns, don't worry about bloated code, Groot will only create the code you need for your project.
+You're looking at around 4KB minified and gzipped
+- **Declarative**: Opt-in, breakpoint specific classes for column sizings mean you're in control.
+Gone are the days of all sections/page conforming to the same Mobile/Tablet/Desktop sizes.

 ## Installation